Reiko

 April 16, 2025 - PRESS RELEASE: Has MBIE short-circuited good process in recent government reforms?

-1. PSGR (2025) When powerful agencies hijack democratic systems.
+1. PSGRNZ (2025) When powerful agencies hijack democratic systems.
 Part I: The case of gene technology regulatory reform.
 Bruning, J.R., Dommisse, E..
 Physicians & Scientists for Global Responsibility New Zealand.
 ISBN 978-1-0670678-0-9

-2. PSGR (2025) When powerful agencies hijack democratic systems.
+2. PSGRNZ (2025) When powerful agencies hijack democratic systems.
 Part II: The case of science system reform.
 Bruning, J.R..
 Physicians & Scientists for Global Responsibility New Zealand.
 April 2025.
 ISBN 978-1-0670678-1-6

-PSGR's strategic direction is underpinned by legal principles and/or fields of law (including particularly public law) that support decision-making in the public interest so that future generations may be protected.
+PSGRNZ's strategic direction is underpinned by legal principles and/or fields of law (including particularly public law) that support decision-making in the public interest so that future generations may be protected.

 If society draws attention to risk from a technology or a substance, there is a financial threat to the corporations that have that technology or substance on the market, or a political threat to the government institutions whose policies say that a technology or substance is beneficial, safe and effective.
 But for democracy to work, the scientific and technical information used to justify that the tech, or the policy promoting that a tech is safe must be evidence-based.
 It must be transparent and accountable, and the public must see how the decision was made.
 Being evidence-based includes updating the evidence as the scientific data on risk changes.

-Some of the issues PSGR talk about: fluoride, pesticides and regulatory failure (e.g. glyphosate and chlorpyrifos), the evidence that ultraprocessed food is addictive, antidepressant risk in pregnancy, central bank digital currencies (CBDCs) and why gene edited techniques and organisms are not as safe as authorities imagine.
+Some of the issues PSGRNZ talk about: fluoride, pesticides and regulatory failure (e.g. glyphosate and chlorpyrifos), the evidence that ultraprocessed food is addictive, antidepressant risk in pregnancy, central bank digital currencies (CBDCs) and why gene edited techniques and organisms are not as safe as authorities imagine.
 If governments don't use impartial evidence when they're making a decision about a technology or substance, the public really can't trust the data because of the conflicts of interest in the data that is used.
 When industry-made data (that is secret and confidential) is used to justify keeping a product on the market, perhaps it is more like a form of propaganda?

 Democracies have rules and principles in place to ensure that government officials follow good process, and act in the public interest.
 Important democratic principles can be undermined, and values set aside.
 Corporate data can be preferred, even if it is secret.
 The job for society is to stop this happening and to be keenly aware on regulatory capture.
 People need to step in when officials start to pretend that they do not have to be transparent and accountable, fair and just.